Satellite television by region: Africa

-Star DTV, a Chinese company which launched in 2009 has managed to reach about 800,000 households in October 2011.

-In 2010, ZAP launched in Angola, providing digital satellite television mainly for Portuguese speaking countries in sub-Saharan Africa.

 Satellite television has been far more successful in Africa than cable, primarily because the infrastructure for cable television does not exist and would be expensive to install owing to the living style of most Africans who live in rural areas.
 Furthermore, maintaining a cable network is expensive due to the need to cover larger and more sparsely populated areas though there are some terrestrial pay-TV and MMDS services.

+The launch of Free2view made satellite TV available to the masses in Africa.

+Angola

+In 2010, ZAP launched in Angola, providing digital satellite television on Eutelsat 36D mainly for Portuguese speaking countries in sub-Saharan Africa and DStv Bue of Portuguese stations.

+Francophonie

+Canal+ Afrique, owned by France's Canal+, is the main provider in French-speaking Africa on Satellite SES-4 (22.0 W).

+Francophonie consists country of: Democratic Republic of the Congo, Cameroon, Ivory Coast, Burkina Faso, Senegal, Benin, Guinea, Mali, Togo, Republic of the Congo, Niger, Chad, Gabon, Central African Republic, Burundi, Rwanda, Mauritania, Djibouti.